 Rubber trees are native to the rain forests of the Amazon region of South America.
 They’re also found in low altitudes in wetlands such as Sri Lanka, China, Liberia and India, with a significant part of the world’s rubber coming from these trees.

-Here are 14 more interesting facts about rubber trees!
+Here are some more interesting facts about rubber trees!

 Hevea brasilienis is the botanical name of the rubber tree.